uheinema/Building-processing-libs-with-APDE/README.md

 And this has just become your first example, so copy it into `library/MyStuff/examples/example1`.
 It should now be visible (and useable) in your IDE under `Library Examples/'MyStuff/example1'.

 > When only one example exists or there is a .pde in the library root Processing may open that automatically.
-But you will have more than one example anyhow.
+But you will soon have more than one example anyhow.

 Test it.